 Structure , functions and responsibilities

-Teatru Manoel (TM) is an entity falling under the remit of the Parliamentary Secretariat for Culture and Local Government.
-Its functions are vested by the Parliamentary Secretary, upon a Board of Management which is composed of a chairman and five members.
+Teatru Manoel (TM) is an entity falling under the remit of the Ministry for Justice, Culture and Local Government.
+Its functions are vested by the Minister, upon a Board of Management which is composed of a chairman and five members.
 The mission of TM is to entertain, inform and educate, thereby enriching the cultural life of the audience as well as to provide a platform for artists to excel in their talents.
 TM is committed to the presentation of quality artistic productions, to the creation of new audiences for music and drama genres, and to provide a principal platform for local and international artists.
-Cognisant of the fact that this 1732 theatre is a unique historical venue in the baroque city of Valletta, the Management of Teatru Manoel strives to preserve and enhance its architectural stature, while promoting it an artistic reference point.
+Cognisant of the fact that this 1732 theatre is a unique historical venue in the baroque city of Valletta, the Management of Teatru Manoel strives to preserve and enhance its architectural stature, while promoting it as an artistic reference point.

 Documents and manuals held by the entity